 The great Muhammad Ali is famous for saying “I hated every minute of training, but I said, ‘Don’t quit.
 Suffer now and live the rest of your life as a champion.’”
-Sales enablement tool training is the same way (Well, without the suffering).
-Our very own Corey Trojanowski came up with four painless keys to sales enablement tool training that will turn your sales reps in the field into champions!
+Sales enablement training is the same way (Well, without the suffering).
+Our very own Corey Trojanowski came up with four painless keys to a sales enablement plan for training that will turn your sales reps in the field into champions!

 COREY’S VIDEO & WHITEBOARD